 Race and the Church

-A Group Watch Video Series and Live Discussion
+A Group Watch Video Series

 At the NEXT Church National Gathering in Atlanta in 2016, Rev. Aisha Brooks-Lytle offered a powerful sermon about how we cannot simply avoid or skirt around the challenges facing us, we have to go through them.
 We’ll revisit her sermon in the context of our current moment.

 Aisha Brooks-Lytle serves as the Executive Presbyter of the Presbytery of Greater Atlanta.